Nationals vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Christian Walker, Alex Call and others in the Arizona Diamondbacks-Washington Nationals matchup at Chase Field on Friday at 9:40 PM ET.
+The Arizona Diamondbacks host the Washington Nationals at Chase Field on Saturday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds for Christian Walker and others in this matchup.

 Bet on this matchup or its props with DraftKings!